 If the disputed items are later resolved in the favor of the vendor, payment can be made from a new invoice or using a copy of the original lined-out invoice.
 If a new invoice is received, the date the new invoice is received would be used in determining the prompt payment date.
-If a copy of the original lined-out invoice was received should be used as the prompt payment date.
+If a copy of the original lined-out invoice is used, the date the original lined-out invoice was received should be used as the prompt payment date.
 The invoice from the original payment and the invoice used for the subsequent payment of the disputed item should be annotated with the Statewide Document Number and payment date of each other for cross-referencing purposes.